Nissey05/CPPForGamesLearningLog/_learning/week-10.md

 Provide as much context as possible.
 Use code snippets or take screenshots of what you were able to accomplish.
 Please provide references to any additional sources of information that helped you.
 -->

 First off I fully fixed and implemented Entity collisions with level AABBs.
 I then worked on more & better sprite animations for my characters.
 And added collision between player & enemies.
 I moved all entities into one vector/list to make collisions easier to check.
 I also renamed Background to Level as it handles and/or stores Background, Assets and Level specific values such as level collisions/AABBs.
 I also added a derived class Hulkazoid from Enemy to contain Hulkazoid specific things and to be able to define the difference between this one and the other enemy I want to add.
-I also added Vorc, a new enemy which stays in place (is not affected by gravity) and then moves towards the player with a high velocity once the player is in its direct line of sight (only moves across one axis)
+I also added Vorc, a new enemy which stays in place (is not affected by gravity) and then moves towards the player with a high velocity once the player is in its direct line of sight (only moves across one axis).
+I also implemented smart/shared ptrs to handle memory for me so the entities are easier to destroy and create.

 ## Check